 In early May, Bill and Melinda Gates announced that they were getting divorced.
-The billionaire couple has been married for 27 years, have three adult children, and operate the Bill and Melinda Gates Foundation.
+The billionaire couple has been married for 27 years, has three adult children, and operates the Bill and Melinda Gates Foundation.
 According to reports, plans for the split have been underway since 2019.
 The public announcement marks the beginning of the next stage of their divorce process.
-Although it's not entirely possible to know everything that led to the end of this long-term marriage, some lessons can be learned from the Bill and Melinda Gates divorce.
+Although it’s not entirely possible to know everything that led to the end of this long-term marriage, some lessons can be learned from the Bill and Melinda Gates divorce.

 The Separation Agreement

 When it was made public that Melinda Gates had filed for divorce, the pair had already had a separation contract in place.
 In Washington state, where Mrs. Gates filed, couples can enter into this type of agreement to promote “the amicable settlement of disputes” that are the subject of the divorce.
 According to a recent report, the Gates separation contract is a legally binding agreement that will remain unchanged unless the court finds it was not fair to one party when it was executed.